adambard/schemongo/README.markdown

 Schemongo
 =============

+Practice safe mongo!
 A mongo schema library with two features of note:

 1. Validators for field types, including enumerable field types and BSON ObjectIds, and
 2. A model macro and functions to shortcut the validation and creation/updating/deletion of data